List of incidents involving ricin: January 1997, Janesville, Wisconsin, US

 Authorities discovered various toxic substances in the house of Thomas Leahy in Janesville, Wisconsin.
 They discovered the substances after they had been called to Leahy's home after he had shot his son in the face, following a night of drinking.
 Among the chemicals discovered were 0.67 grams of ricin and nicotine mixed with a solvent that allowed it to penetrate the skin and have lethal effects.

 Authorities also found books relating to the production of chemical and biological agents.

 Chemicals were also found in a storage shed that Leahy kept in Harvard, Illinois.

 He reportedly told his sister that he was going to use the poison to coat razor blades and mail them to his enemies in hopes that they would cut themselves and be exposed.

 Leahy pleaded guilty to possession of the ricin and was sentenced to eight years for the shooting and six-and-one-half years for possessing dangerous materials.

 April 1997, James Dalton Bell

-Internal Revenue Service (IRS) investigators searched the home of James Dalton Bell, a 39-year-old electronics engineer, and discovered a cache of chemicals, which included sodium cyanide (500 grams), diisopropyl fluorophosphate, and a range of corrosive acids.
+The US Internal Revenue Service (IRS) investigators searched the home of James Dalton Bell, a 39-year-old electronics engineer, and discovered a cache of chemicals, which included sodium cyanide (500 grams), diisopropyl fluorophosphate, and a range of corrosive acids.

 Subsequent analysis of computer files confiscated from the residence revealed that Bell engaged in e-mail communications with a friend, Robert East, a 46-year-old merchant marine radio operator, that expressed a desire to obtain castor beans to see if they could extract ricin.

 Bell had already acquired the home addresses of nearly 100 federal employees from the Federal Bureau of Investigation (FBI), IRS, and Bureau of Alcohol, Tobacco and Firearms, and computer files from voter registration.

 Bell was in the process of producing and acquiring chemical and biological agents.